spdk/spdk/doc/ftl.md

 ### Prerequisites {#ftl_prereq}

-In order to use the FTL module, a cache device formatted with VSS DIX metadata is required.
+In order to use the FTL module, a cache device with at least 5GiB capacity is required.
+The base device requires at least 20GiB capacity.
+Currently the base device write unit size (LBA alignment and number of blocks that must be issued during a write) must be a power of 2 (1 block, i.e. no write unit size requirements is a power of 2).

 ### FTL bdev creation {#ftl_create}